 Bass fishing groups, recreational anglers and representatives of the sea fishing tackle industry lobbied MPs and launched petitions to ensure that anglers voices were heard.
 In the end bass angling was not banned for 2018, but anglers were only allowed to fish for bass on a catch and release basis for the whole year (28).
 Restrictions on commercial fishing for bass also continued with a closed period of two months for commercial bass fishing imposed in the spawning season (29).
 As well as this commercial fishermen who used hook and line to catch bass had the amount of bass they could catch halved from 1000kg a month to 500kg, while commercial trawlers could not specifically target bass and had the amount of accidentally caught bass they could retain reduced 3% of their catch to 1% (30).
 Commercial fishermen continued to complain about the restrictions on bass fishing, making the point that the limits on the number of bass which can be retained lead to large amounts of bass being discarded as bycatch.
 A group of Plymouth fishermen claimed that they had thrown away £120,000 worth of dead bass back into the sea in a week, and some vessels had discarded £23,000 of bass in a single day (31).

-In an interview with the BBC Radio 4’s You and Yours programme fisheries minister George Eustice defended the new measures for 2018, and said that they were stronger as the restrictions imposed on commercial and recreational anglers for 2016 and 2017 had not done enough to reduce bass catches, as the number of bass caught had only gone down 17% rather than the expected 50% (30).
-He also state that the European Commission had survey data that said that recreational angling was having a bigger impact than thought, but the government was “a little bit sceptical” about this data and had asked to have it reviewed, and that the European Commission was “overstating” the impact of recreational fishing.
+In an interview with the BBC Radio 4’s consumer affairs programme You and Yours then fisheries minister George Eustice defended the new measures for 2018, and said that they were stronger as the restrictions imposed on commercial and recreational anglers for 2016 and 2017 had not done enough to reduce bass catches, as the number of bass caught had only gone down 17% rather than the expected 50% (30).
+He also stated that the European Commission had survey data that said that recreational angling was having a bigger impact than thought, but the government was “a little bit sceptical” about this data and had asked to have it reviewed, and that the European Commission was “overstating” the impact of recreational fishing.
 He also confirmed that spot checks on charter boats by the MMO (Marine Management Organisation) and IFCAs (Inshore Fisheries Conservation Authorities) across the UK would be used to ensure that anglers were not retaining bass in 2018.
 In terms of Brexit he said the promise to increase quotas for commercial fishermen would only be implemented if it was within safe biological limits, meaning that this would not apply to bass until their numbers had increased (30).

 Anglers Allowed to Retain Bass from October 2018

 After much speculation during the summer it was eventually confirmed by the EU in September that the regulations would be changed to allow anglers to retain a single bass per angler per day from 1st October to the 31st December 2018.
 This applied to both shore and boat anglers (32).
 The change, which was welcomed by anglers and angling groups, was due to bass stocks being higher than ICES initially believed, and new research showing that bass which were caught and released by anglers had a higher survival rate than previously believed.
-The regulations for 2019 have yet to be decided.

 Clearly the European Commission is taking the issue of declining bass numbers seriously and attempting to take action to rebuild stocks.
 However, the pressure from commercial fishermen to continue to catch this species in high numbers, along with anglers who do not see why they should be stopped fishing for this species, means that the EU has a near-impossible balancing act to perform.